-What exactly is a pilot system? – In our case, it’s a cross between a homebrew setup and a professional brew house.
-Custom built and designed to function and mimic a commercial brew house found in larger breweries.
-For larger breweries, the pilot system is where recipes and ideas are tested before committing to a scaled-up brew.
+What exactly is a pilot system? – In our case, it started as a cross between a home brew setup and a professional brew house; over the course of the next couple of years in an effort to keep up with demand, it has become a custom built and designed brewhouse to mimic those that the big boys have, conveniently fit into the room we have available at the bar.
+For larger breweries, a pilot system is where recipes and ideas are tested before committing to a scaled-up brew.
 For us, the pilot system allows us to brew whatever our hearts desire, to pour through our taps for all of you to try.
 Nothing is off limits and where larger breweries may be hindered when it comes to experimentation due to the sheer scale of their operation, we are free to play with flavours, additions and ideas until our hearts are content.

-When opening the bar, 4 years ago, our dream was to include a small brewing operation alongside it.
+When opening the bar in 2017, our dream was to include a small brewing operation alongside it.
 We weren’t willing to over extend ourselves.
 Having a large, shiny, new toy to brew on would have been nice, but not aligned with what we were wanting to achieve.

 With no intention of competing on a large scale in an increasingly saturated market and not having to rely on large distribution channels for wholesale packaged and keg sales or additional funding to keep the brewing operation afloat.
 We’re not here to attempt to take over the beer world.
 We want to share our brews with our local following.
 To put it simply, we have a pure passion for beer, brewing it ourselves, sharing it amongst friends and enjoying it.
 We were never approaching this from a pure ‘business’ idea thinking that it would be cool to open a brewery just because there was a gap in the market locally.
 Doing so would have been the antithesis to the past 3 years of work and who we are as people.

 Shortly after opening the bar, Tim embarked on furthering his brewing knowledge.
 With years of practice at home, it was time to formalise and extend that knowledge base with training.
-Over the course of the next 12 months, weekly travel to Sydney ensued, attending classes in between working at the bar.
-During this 12 months, Tim was taught by and brewed with some of the best in the industry who were located in and around Sydney.
+Over the course of the next 2 years, weekly travel to Sydney ensued, attending The Institute of Beer in between working at the bar.
+During this time, Tim was taught by, and brewed with, some of the best in the industry who were located in and around Sydney.
 Work began on the Pilot Room quietly in the background.